DoITPoMS Home Search DoITPoMS Contact DoITPoMS

 Photograph of labelled x-ray diffractometer

-The X-ray beam comes from the tube, though slits, is diffracted from the sample, goes though another set of slits, diffracted from the secondary beam monochromator and measured by the detector.
+The X-ray beam comes from the tube, through slits, is diffracted from the sample, goes through another set of slits, diffracted from the secondary beam monochromator and measured by the detector.

-The video below shows how the sample moves though θ (~5 to 45 ° ) while the detector scans though 2θ (~10 to 90 ° ).
+The video below shows how the sample moves through θ (~5 to 45 ° ) while the detector scans through 2θ (~10 to 90 ° ).
 It has been speeded up as typical data collection time would be somewhere between 10 mins and 10 hours.

 The simulation below shows how the powder diffraction pattern of a simple face-centred cubic structure is influenced by changes in the cell parameter, atomic number, crystallite size and what happens when the material becomes amorphous.